Summary of Research for Fadi Aloul

 Using symmetry breaking to speed up local search solvers (i.e. incomplete solvers) in proving unsatisfiability of SAT instances.

-1. Symmetry Breaking in Local Search for Unsatisfiability
+1. Symmetry Breaking in Local Search for Unsatisability

 Speeding up SAT search by dynamically detecting and breaking symmetries.
 Constraints are added during the search process.